ReZeroE/AnilistPython/README.md

 **Upcoming features planned for Ver 0.1.1 or later**
  - Anime Genre Search (Not supported by the AniList API) - temporarily on-hold
- - Manga Search Bot support (Planned for 0.1.1)
+ - Manga Search Bot support (Planned for 0.1.1) - late

 <br/>